highlight/nextjs-highlight-demo/README.md

 <img width="618" alt="Screen Shot 2022-10-20 at 2 46 17 PM" src="https://user-images.githubusercontent.com/86132398/197065121-1fba90fe-a778-4c1e-a152-2617bcbd0c82.png">

-This is an example app to demo the frontend and backend error monitoring capabilities of the Highlight Next.js SDK.
+This is an example app to demo frontend and backend error monitoring in the Highlight Next.js SDK.
 You can check out our [docs](https://docs.highlight.run/nextjs-sdk) to learn more!

 ## Getting Started
 You can get this demo up and running on Vercel in 2 steps: